 - o Continued expansion in the Chinese market which offers ever growing new opportunities in the auto, banking and lending sectors for NFSTM. - o NetSol is positioning China to become a dominant market for lending enterprise solutions for captive multinationals and local Chinese companies, including equipment finance, big ticket leasing markets and the banking industry.
 In the lease and finance domain NetSol can claim the de facto leadership position in the rapidly growing Chinese market. - o Further augmentation of NTPK Thailand.
 The office space in Bangkok has been enhanced with new hires of local and international staff to address and support a very rapidly growing market.
 The pipeline of new customers is growing from the markets in Japan, South Korea, Australia, India and other regional markets.
 These markets will be serviced and supported from the Thailand office with strong sales and client support team.
 The Bangkok facility is intended to become an alternate delivery and implementation center for global customers and partners in Asia Pacific. - o The new and fast growing manifestations of e-commerce, such as cloud computing, are being utilized by some of our offerings and will be further explored by us for other offerings.
 Our e-commerce division's smartOCI® has been demonstrated and presented to major fortune 500 companies in the US as an on-demand, catalogue content management system.
 The demand of e-procurement search engine seems robust and attractive.
 Continued new license sales activities are in the pipeline for Vroozi, Inc. Presently smartOCI® is the main asset in this entity while we explore other channels of growth in e-commerce and search engine space.
 There has been a surge of interest amongst fortune 500 corporations for demos and workshops for smartOCI® in recent months.
 To date, ten new US based major corporations have been signed up for smartOCI®. - o Europe continues to experience a severe recession coupled with regional debt crises.
 NetSol Europe's operations have maintained modest growth in sales while the Company has further rationalized overall operating overheads.
-Despite the sluggish economy in Europe, our relationship with existing clientele is very strong and we expect to generate new revenues from these customers in this fiscal year.
-The integration of VLS in conjunction with Investec Bank as a JV partner should bolster growth in services sectors complementing core solutions and augmenting overall market share in the UK. - o The market of the Kingdom of Saudi Arabia is robust, rich and well capitalized, offering vast opportunities for NetSol through our joint venture.
+The gross margins with a few clients have been improved reflecting long term commitment for both parties.
+In addition, the successful integration of VLS in conjunction with Investec Bank as a JV partner should bolster growth in services sectors complementing core solutions and augmenting overall market share in the UK.

+o The Kingdom of Saudi Arabia is undergoing massive development in education, technology, infrastructure, healthcare, public and defense sectors.
+The economy is robust, rich and well capitalized, offering vast opportunities for NetSol through our joint venture ANSCL.
 Recently, there have been a few new local IT contracts awarded but our vision is based on long term and high value projects in the defense, public, infrastructure and multinational auto captive markets.
-In order to be equal partners with a major conglomerate, Atheeb Group, a \$2 billion group in revenue, we need to have the serious financial wherewithal and resources to bid on major projects exceeding \$100 million each in value.
+Within the Kingdom, we forsee bigger contracts and projects that will require both the financial wherewithal and strong balance sheet of Atheeb and the technical expertise of NetSol.
+The JV is positively shaping up as the pipeline is improving every quarter.
 Currently, the joint venture has 10 employees based in Riyadh with direct delivery and implementation support from NetSol PK.
-Recently ANSCL has signed four new contracts both in defense and private sector to provide IT services and consulting in the key areas that are valued to over \$2.0MN.
-This is just a beginning as we see very exciting new developments as we close new contracts. - o Our NFSTM suite of products is currently undergoing a major initiative towards developing the next generation of solutions.
-The Company believes that this would change the landscape for NetSol and increase both demand and the market.
-We are in the middle of developing a comprehensive sales and marketing plan requiring new personnel, markets and investment.
-However, the demand for current NFS has been very robust with some global clients and many new fortune 500 captive finance companies in China, Thailand and Japan. - o In order to maximize the market and product potential of our SAP and Ecommerce line, highlighted by our smartOCI® product, we spun this line off into its own operational entity.
-We believe this will better enhance product and market development by providing a dedicated management and fulfillment staff. - Growth New Alliances, Mergers & Acquisition
+In the last few months NSCL signed four new contracts both in defense and private sector to provide IT services and consulting in the key areas that are valued to over \$2.0MN.
+This is just a beginning as we anticipate very exciting developments as we close new contracts.

+Growth - New Alliances, Mergers & Acquisition